 Another important mosaic is the Cave Canem mosaic, also known as the “Beware of the dog” mosaic.
 The mosaic of a dog is located at the entrance of the House of the Tragic Poet.

-The dog on the mosaic looks like a dog ready to pounce on any unwelcome visitor that comes into the home.
-We learn a lot about Rome and its dogs from this mosaic: the dog has teeth and a chain around its neck.
+The dog on the mosaic looks ready to pounce on any unwelcome visitor that comes into the home.
+We learn much about Rome and its dogs from this mosaic: the dog has teeth and a chain around its neck.

-Written in Latin is the phrase “Cave Canem,” which translates to “Beware of the dog.”
+The phrase “Cave Canem” is written in Latin, which translates to “Beware of the dog.”

 House Of Menander